NikolayPIvanov/transaction-watch-dog/README.md

 ```
 config\
- |--database.js    # Logic related to connetcting to the MongoDB and creating a connection pool
+ |--database.js    # Logic related to connecting to the MongoDB and creating a connection pool
  |--server.js      # Configuration file for extracting environment variables
  |--index.js       # Single place export of functionality
 src\